VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_2 Windows_OS_System_Calls/Chapter_2 Theory.md

 ## What is a System call?
-Before we discuss what a direct or indirect system call is and how it is used by attackers (red team), it is important to clarify what a system call or syscall is.
-Technically, the syscall instruction itself is part of a syscall stub within a native API or native function.
+Before we discuss what a direct or indirect system call is and how it is used by attackers (red team), it is important to clarify what a system call or syscall in general is.
+Technically, the syscall instruction itself is part of the syscall stub within a native API or native function.
 The syscall stub of a native API is a set of assembly instructions and allows the temporary transition (CPU switch) from user mode to kernel mode after execution.
 If we take a look at the syscall stubs of different native APIs, we would see that only the syscall number or system service number (SSN), which is moved into the eax register, differs between them.
 The syscall is thus the interface between a user-mode process and the task to be executed in the Windows kernel.
-What are some of the interesting features of a system call in the Windows operating system for us?
+Whar are some key facts about the syscall stub from native functions?
+- Each native function contains a specific syscall ID or system service number (SSN)
+- Syscalls IDs can change from Windows to Windows and from version to version
+- Important, the syscall instruction is separate instruction and not the syscall ID itself
+- The syscall ID or more precise the opcode ```mov``` in the codeline ```mov eax SSN``` can be hooked by an EDR, but the syscall instruction ```syscall``` itself can't be hooked by an EDR (Later on important at indirect syscalls)

+In the foolowing illustration we see, that the
 - Each syscall is associated contains a specific syscall ID (syscall number or system service number (SSN)).
 - Each syscall or syscall number is associated with a specific native API (NTAPI) In the following screenshot we can see that the syscall ID 18 is related to the NTAPI ZwAllocateVirtualMemory, but very important, syscall numbers can change from one Windows version to another.